sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/Raw Sales Plot.png)

-Our *total sales* plot exhibits a slight positive trend over time.
-We can observe signs of seasonality in our data with sales spiking at various times of the year.
-This can be expected as shopping habits shift with things like holidays, promotonal events, and market conditions.
+Our plot of *total sales* shows a slight positive trend over time.
+We can observe signs of seasonality in the data with sales spiking at various times of the year.
+This can be expected as shopping habits tend to shift with holidays, promotonal events, market conditions, and more.

-A time series is considered *stationary* if its mean and variance remain constant over time.
-When traditional models are used to forecast a non-stationary time series, their predictions often lack reliability.
-This is because they struggle to detect underlying patterns in the data, like trends and seasonality.
-For this reason, it's quite likely our time series is non-stationary.
+A time series is considered *stationary* if its expected value (mean), autocorrelation, and variance remain constant over time.
+When models are used to forecast a non-stationary time series, their predictions often lack accuracy.
+This is because they struggle to detect underlying patterns in the data like trends and seasonality.
+For this exact reason, it's likely our time series is non-stationary.
 We will use an *Autocorrelation Function* (ACF) and *Partial Autocorrelation Function* (PACF) to test for stationarity in the data.
-The ACF measures how data points in our time series are correlated with each other over different past value (lag) times.
-The PACF measures the correlation of the time series with its own lagged values, excluding the effects of intermediate lags.
+The ACF measures how data points in our time series are correlated with each other over different past value times (lags).
+The PACF measures the correlation of our time series with its own lagged values, excluding the effects of intermediate lags.
 Typically, graphing the ACF and PACF of a stationary time series will show a rapid decline in correlation as the lag increases.
 This rapid decline indicates that past values have little influence on future values beyond a certain point.

-Let's take a look at the ACF and PACF plots of our raw timeseries.
+Let's take a look at the ACF and PACF of our sales data to explore stationarity before forecasting.

 ```r
 # Check Stationarity by plotting ACF and PACF